-Keyword Golden Ratio is basically a selection of keywords that are underused in Google search result pages.
-For instance, if one keyword phrase is only appeared exactly on meta title ten times and its monthly search volume is 100, that means the Keyword Golden Ratio is 0.1 (10/100).
+Keyword Golden Ratio is a selection of keywords underused in Google search result pages.
+For instance, if one keyword phrase only appeared on the meta title ten times and its monthly search volume is 100, that means the Keyword Golden Ratio is 0.1 (10/100).

 KGR = (# of allintitle search results in Google SERP)/(# of search volume)

-Here is a video by Doug Cunnington, the person who introduced KGR that explains his version of KGR keywords.
+Here is a video by Doug Cunnington introducing KGR and explaining his version of KGR keywords.